Kou-ding/Real-Time-Embedded-Systems/cross-compile.md

 ## Introduction
 This is a tutorial on how to set up cross-compilation.
-Our main machine where we are going to be developing on can be any Linux machine and the executable should be able to run on a Raspberry Pi.
+Our main machine, where we are going to be developing on, can be any Linux machine and the executable should be able to run on a Raspberry Pi.

 ## Connect to Pi via SSH
 - Copy rsa pub keys of your machine to the pi to be able to connect via fingerprint
-- On the host machine type:
+- On the host machine, type:

 ```bash
 hostname -I
 ```

 in order to find the IP address of the pi.

 - Connect from the main machine with one of the following commands:

 ```bash
 ssh hostname.local
 #or